-The General Fund is the operating fund of the District and is used to pay for core governmental services.
+The General Fund is the operating fund of the District.
+The fund is used to pay for general operating expenses to the District, such as landscape maintenance and electricity costs.
+The General Fund reported an ending balance of \$1,889,753.
 As a measure of the General Fund's liquidity, it may be useful to compare the unassigned and total fund balance to total fund expenditures.
-General Fund unassigned fund balance represents 138.4% of total annual General Fund expenditures and total fund balance represents 427.7% of total annual General Fund expenditures, a healthy reserve to meet unanticipated needs.
+General unassigned fund balance represents 48% of total annual General fund expenditures or almost 6 months worth of expenses.

-The Debt Service Fund accounts for debt service assessments levied through the county Tax Collector and collection of bond prepayments which are used to pay for the District's long-term debt.
-Debt service requirements are scheduled for payment each May and November every fiscal year until the debt is paid off.
+The Debt Service Fund accounts for debt service assessments levied through the county Tax Collector and the debt service assessments are used to pay for the District's long-term debt.